freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-telephone-number-validator-project/telephone-number-validator.md

 assert(!!el && el.nodeName.toLowerCase() === 'div');
 ```

-When you click on `#check-btn` without providing a value, an alert should appear with the text `Please provide a phone number`.
+When you click on the `#check-btn` element without entering a value into the `#user-input` element, an alert should appear with the text `Please provide a phone number`.

 ```js
 const userInput = document.getElementById('user-input');